-Button: Push this button for 1 second to illuminate the LCD or 3 seconds for the mote to search for an RX Wireless Sensor Network to join (see Adding the Mote to the RX Wireless Sensor Network).
+Button: Push this button for 1 second to illuminate the LCD or 3 seconds for the mote to search for a HOBOnet Wireless Sensor Network to join (see Adding the Mote to the HOBOnet Wireless Sensor Network).

 LCD Screen: The mote is equipped with an LCD screen that displays details about the current status.
-This example shows all symbols illuminated on the LCD screen followed by definitions of each symbol in the table.
+The following example shows all symbols illuminated on the LCD screen followed by definitions of each symbol in the table.